IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 # Use Advanced NLP and Tone Analysis to extract insights

 This Code Pattern is the third part of the series [Extracting Textual Insights from Videos with IBM Watson]().
-Please complete the [first]() and [second]() part of the series before continuing further.
+Please complete the [Extract audio from video](https://github.com/IBM/convert-video-to-audio) and [Build custom Speech to Text model with speaker diarization capabilitie](https://github.com/IBM/build-custom-stt-model-with-diarization) code patterns of the series before continuing further since all the three code patterns are linked.

 In this code pattern, given a text file, we learn how to extract keywords, emotions, sentiments, positive sentences, and much more using [Watson Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) and [Tone Analyzer](https://cloud.ibm.com/catalog/services/tone-analyzer).